Wells, Somerset: Sport

 The city has two football clubs, one being Wells City F.C., past winners of the Western League.
 Belrose FC play their football in the Mid-Somerset Football League at Haybridge Park.
 Wells Cricket Club runs eight sides across senior, junior and women's cricket; they are based at South Horrington.
 Wells Wanderers Cricket Club are based in Meare.
 Rowdens Road Cricket Ground was a first-class venue.
 No longer a cricket ground, it is now occupied in part by Wells FC.

 Mid-Somerset Hockey Club and Wells City Acorns Hockey Club both play on the Astroturf pitches at the Blue School, where several other sports clubs are based.
 Wells Leisure Centre has a 25 m swimming pool, gymnasium, sports hall, sauna, steam room, relaxation area and solarium.
 The 18-hole Wells Golf Club is on the outskirts of the city and also has a 24-bay driving range with optional grass tees.

 In popular culture

-Elizabeth Goudge used Wells as a basis for the fictional cathedral city of Torminster, in her book A City of Bells.
+Elizabeth Goudge used Wells as a basis for the fictional cathedral city of Torminster, in her book A City of Bells (1936), and its two sequels Sister of the Angels (1939) and Henrietta's House (1942: The Blue Hills, USA title).